-Removal of Privileges: A child who is abusing equipment will forfeit his/her privilege to use that equipment that day.
-Children who are arguing will lose the privilege of playing together that day.
-A child who is defiant will lose all CC privileges until he/she complies with the instructions.
+Forfeit Privileges: A child who is misusing/abusing equipment forfeits his/her privilege to use that equipment that day.
+Children who are fighting forfeit the privilege of playing together that day.
+A child who is defiant forfeits all CC privileges until they comply with appropriate staff instructions.